daenney/err-repohook/README.rst

 .. code-block:: text

-   !github route example/example example@example.com push issues comment
+   !repo route example/example example@example.com push issues comment

 Changing these events later simply requires you to call this command again.
 Omitting the events when a route already exists resets the route to the